Level 1 – confidence gained. Dubai

-I’m based in Dubai and soon joined Lingfield Correspondence.
+I’m based in Dubai and soon joined Lingfield Equine Distance Learning courses.
 My 15hh Arabian mare is called Sugar, she’s ex endurance and far more ‘horse’ than I have ever been used to.
 I had huge challenges to start off as she takes off and has the stamina of a true endurance animal.
 We are now at a stage where even if she does bolt I am back in control quickly.
 We are learning basic dressage at the stables where I keep her; she’s a quick learner and a pleasure to be around.

 I chose to study with Lingfield as I wanted to be able to know I am looking after Sugar’s every need, this is the first horse I’ve owned and I have had about a 20 year break from learning to ‘ride’ (?) as a kid and now really riding rather than just being a passenger.
 Riding is such a small part of owning a horse and the course has already opened my eyes to so many things I didn’t know (or had been mislead on by other so called experts).
 Lingfield allows the students to work totally at their own pace which is great for me as the pace of life and work in Dubai is very fast and having the ability to learn at my own time ensures I will get the most out of the course.